Managing sources

 Primary sources created from payment methods that support reusability may be able to be associated with a customer and then reused in future transactions.

-Once a checkout contains a primary source, the necessary payment preconditions are met to convert that checkout to an order.
+Once a contains a primary source, the necessary payment preconditions are met to convert that checkout to an order.

 In the Digital River APIs, secondary sources have a type